Twexdy/Chesster/README.md

 # Chesster
- A graphical interface designed to make writing chess engines easier in python.
+ A simple graphical chess interface written in python designed to make writing chess engines easier.

+# NOTE:
+Chesster is still under heavy development.
+This is a prototype and everything is subject to change.
+Code may be incomplete or broken.